-JBL Tour Pro 2 TWS earbuds with smart charging case are US bound
+JBL Tour Pro 2 TWS earbuds with “world’s first” smart charging case are heading to the US

-(Pocket-lint) - JBL is bringing its true wireless earbuds with "world's first" smart charging case to the US.
+JBL is bringing its true wireless earbuds with "world's first" smart charging case to the US.

 First announced for Europe at IFA in August 2022, the JBL Tour Pro 2 in-ears come with a case that can be used to play tracks, receive calls, and see messages and notifications on its 1.45-inch LED touchscreen.
 It means you don't have to look at a connected phone to perform plenty of functions.